ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Conclusion

 \section{Conclusion}

-In this work, we present a novel attention module based on disease-specific anatomy prior probability maps and chest ROI masks to simultaneously address the CXR image classification and abnormality localization problem.
-We evaluate our method on two publicly available datasets, NIH ChestX-ray14 and Stanford CheXpert and compare the results with recent state-of-the-art methods.
-Extensive experiments show that incorporating the proposed APAM with a traditional CNN backbone enhances the model's performance on both classification and localization tasks.
+In this work, we present a novel architecture, ThoraX-PriorNet, providing attentions with disease-specific anatomy prior probability maps and chest ROI masks to simultaneously address the CXR image classification and abnormality localization problem.
+We evaluated our method on two publicly available datasets, NIH ChestX-ray14 and Stanford CheXpert and compared the results with recent state-of-the-art methods.Extensive experiments show that the model, ThoraX-PriorNet performs better by a good margin when considering both classification and localization tasks in a single model and also in the constraint of multiple datasets.